Notice 931 sets the deposit rules and schedule for Form 941

 Depositing On Time

 For EFTPS deposits to be on time, you must submit the deposit by 8 p.m.
-Eastern Standard Time, the day before the date the deposit is due.
+Eastern time, the day before the deposit is due.
 If you fail to submit an EFTPS deposit on time, you may use the same-day wire payment option discussed above.

 Your deposit schedule for a calendar year is determined from the total taxes reported on your Form 941 in a 4-quarter lookback period.
-The lookback period begins July 1 and ends June 30.
+The lookback period begins July 1 and ends June 30, as shown in the following chart.
 If you reported $50,000 or less of Form 941 taxes for the lookback period, you’re a monthly schedule depositor; if you reported more than $50,000, you’re a semiweekly schedule depositor.
-The lookback period for a 2022 Form 941 filer who filed Form 944 in either 2021 or 2022 is the calendar year 2021.

 The Lookback Period For Annual Returns